-A fine combination of two routes, climbing the South-east face of Tafunata di Paliri.
-“Maravigliosa” is a pearl with pure “bavellian” orange granite.
+It's possible to climb this face by a fine combination of two routes.
+“Maravigliosa” is a pearl with pure “bavellian” orange granite, but the route ends without getting this panoramic summit.
 The second pitch is sustained on 6b/c; the second and the third pitch are well equipped, while some friends are necessary to climb the fourth pitch.
 After climbing “Maravigliosa”, it is very satisfactory to reach the summit following the Classic Route upper six pitches (not very equipped).

 The magnificent island of Corsica, l'Ile de Beauté (the Island of Beauty) belonging to France but much closer to Italy, can be easily approached by plane (airports both in Bastia on the Eastern coast and Ajaccio on the Western coast)and by ferry-boat from Livorno and Savona italian ports.
 The most convenient destination in Corsica to visit the Bavella area, one of the wildest region of the island, is the airport of Bastia if you’re getting there by plane; the same Bastia port if you’re getting there by ferry-boat.